AviatrixSystems/Docs/HowTos/UserSSL_VPN_Centrify_SAML.rst

 	|image5|

    .. note::
-      You can also use URL method if you have configured signed certificates for the Aviatrix Controller, but not for the initial self-signed certificate.
+      You can also use the URL method if you have configured signed certificates for the Aviatrix Controller, but not for the initial self-signed certificate.

 #.
 Configure the following SAML attributes (Email is the unique identifier)